1912 Republican Party presidential primaries: U.S. Steel prosecution

 In November, Roosevelt returned to the political stage to testify in front of a congressional committee investigating his oversight of the 1907 partial merger of U.S. Steel and the Tennessee Coal, Iron and Railroad Company.
 He testified that his acquiescence to the merger had been necessary to halt the financial panic and generally acquitted himself well in the hearing, receiving praise even from the Democratic New York Times.

 Nevertheless, the Department of Justice opened an antitrust case against U.S. Steel, with Attorney General George Wickersham arguing the trust was monopolistic in intent.
-Though Wickersham argued that Roosevelt was innocent of wrongoing, he suggested the former President had naïvely enabled U.S. Steel.
+Though Wickersham argued that Roosevelt was innocent of wrongdoing, he suggested the former president had naïvely enabled U.S. Steel.
 In response, Roosevelt defended his record and denounced the Taft antitrust agenda as "chaotic."
 Privately, he began speaking more openly about his willingness to challenge Taft.
 The response won praise on Wall Street, and the New York World suggested Roosevelt could be "Mr. Morgan's candidate for President."